ctphoenix/Python-Course-Material/chapter5.md

 In these exercises, we will analyse a dataset consisting of many different wines classified into "high quality" and "low quality", and will use K-nearest neighbors to predict whether or not other information about the wine helps us correctly guess whether a new wine will be of high quality.

 *** =instructions
 - The dataset contains a variable called "is_red", making "color" redundant.
-Drop the color variable from the dataset.
+Drop the color variable from the dataset, and save the new dataset as `numeric_data`.

 *** =hint
 -